hashkrish/se2001-notes/question_papers/22t2/quiz1/set_1.md

 (a), (d)

+### Explanation

+- `touch` will only change the metadata (last modified timestamp) of the file.
+- `cat b > b` will truncate the file `b` to zero bytes.
+- `> file` will truncate the file to zero bytes.
+- `>> file` will append nothing to the file.

 ---

 ## Question 2

 Below are the commands executed in the given sequence in an empty directory.
 Enter the maximum number of files present at the end of the execution.
 [NAT]

 ```bash
 # Format Strings